bobbyhadz/environment-variables-aws-cdk/README.md

 3. Deploy with environment variables.

-> CHANGE THE REGION TO YOUR PREFERRED REGION
+> CHANGE THE REGION TO YOUR PREFERRED REGION.
+This is where the stack will be
+> deployed.

 ```bash
 REGION=us-east-1 \